 To take part in the Openn Negotiation process you need to place an opening bid via the Openn App during the campaign stage.
 Should you wish to make a further bid in the Campaign Bidding Stage you can do so by clicking the Improve Bid button.
 During the Final Bidding Stage you can bid simply by clicking the Make Bid button.
-Once they have made their opening bid they are under no obligation to make further bids.
+Once you have made your opening bid you are under no obligation to make further bids.

 As with any sales process, if you decide you do not wish to participate, you can pull out any time prior to having your offer accepted by the seller.
 If your offer has been accepted by the owner and agent, you cannot pull out.

-If it doesn’t reach the reserve price, the you have the right to negotiate with parties who have indicated interest in the property.
+If it doesn’t reach the reserve price, then you have the right to negotiate with parties who have indicated interest in the property.

-No. If the Agent/Seller does not want to run a reducing auction during the campaign stage using the Buy it Now function, they simply do not fill in these fields when setting up the Openn Negotiation.
+No. If the Agent or Seller does not want to run a reducing auction during the campaign stage using the Buy it Now function, they simply do not fill in these fields when setting up the Openn Negotiation.

 Terms Accepted bidders will receive an email as well as a push notification from the Openn App.
 Agents will likely also call you to notify you directly.

 If the seller decides to bring forward the Openn Negotiation Final Bidding Stage, all Terms Accepted buyers will receive a minimum 12 hours notice of the new date and time.

 The amount and timing of payment of the deposit will be addressed in the Terms and Conditions of sale that are submitted to the seller for acceptance.
 The Agent will make recommendations to you as to what would be acceptable to the owner, generally with a portion to be paid within 3 days of the Openn Negotiation being completed, and the balance of the deposit 7 working days thereafter.